The Amazing Race Philippines 2: Development and filming

 In late 2013, TV5 announced that it had renewed the show for a second season.
 The network had earlier announced that this season, dubbed The Amazing Race Philippines: Biyaheng Asya, would feature challenges across several Asian countries.
 However, this was dropped due to time and logistical constraints in order to have the show ready for an October 2014 premiere date.

 Filming took place in late August 2014.
 Like the first season, TV5 commissioned the Australian production company, activeTV to produce the show.
 According to executive producer, and director, Michael McKay, this season was going to have major changes with a tweaked format and the Fast Forward task, was to be dropped.
 A total of 39 cameras were used to film the second season with drones filming aerial shots.
 This season was also the first international race to use the new title card and graphics package introduced on season 23 of the American series.

 In Leg 1, judges featured in the Priscilla, Queen of Desert task included theatre actors Menchu Lauchengco-Yulo, Michael Williams (who were both starring in the musical), Joey Mead King, and Resorts World Manila Entertainment Head, Colin Kerr.

 In Leg 2, Jodilly Pendre, from Asia's Next Top Model, was featured as the clue giver at the Makati City Go Kart challenge.

-Notable Pit Stop greeters included actresses Jasmine Curtis (Leg 1), Ritz Azul (Leg 3), Beauty Pageant contestant Heidi Ronato (Leg 4), Festival Queen "Reyna ng Aliwan 2014" Steffi Rose Aberasturi (Leg 6), Miss Bohol 2014 Queenie Melody Fullante (Leg 7) and Miss Iloilo 2014 Janine May Coo (Leg 8).
+Notable Pit Stop greeters included actresses Jasmine Curtis (Leg 1) and Ritz Azul (Leg 3), beauty pageant contestant Heidi Ronato (Leg 4), Festival Queen "Reyna ng Aliwan 2014" Steffi Rose Aberasturi (Leg 6), Miss Bohol 2014 Queenie Melody Fullante (Leg 7), and Miss Iloilo 2014 Janine May Coo (Leg 8).

 This season introduced a new twist, called the "Duel", where teams had to compete head-to-head in a pre-determined challenge, where winning teams can move on to the next challenge, while the losing team had to wait for new challengers.
 The team who lost the last Duel would face a penalty.